 In nearly every case, one brand, or at the most a short list of brands, will likely stand out and be your preferred choice.
 Conversely, with a little thought, you could probably identify a fair number of brands you would never buy from or do business with.

 If my point isn’t obvious, it’s this: when people need to complete a task, whether purchasing a home or considering new vendors or technology to expedite the mortgage manufacturing process, certain brands come to mind.

 And brands that have done a great job make the short list.

 What are 7 steps you can take right now to elevate your mortgage or real estate industry brand to be top-of-mind?

 - Look into the soul of your company by reflecting on your culture.
 Many times, the greatest impediment to becoming a great brand can be traced to problems within a company’s culture.
 Do you have high employee turnover?
 A bad reputation?
 Is poor communication, office politics, or a poor work ethic preventing you from getting to the next level?

 The easiest way to find out is to do a brand and culture audit and have candid conversations with your people.
 As part of your culture strategy, start doing exit interviews to find out the real reasons people leave.

-Identify those attributes your borrowers value the most and think about how you can make them better.
+Identify those attributes your clients or borrowers value the most and think about how you can make them better.
 If you don’t know, ask them next time you send a survey or questionnaire.
 Start getting feedback and do something with what you learn.